python/cpython/Doc/library/bdb.rst

 .. function:: effective(file, line, frame)

    Determine if there is an effective (active) breakpoint at this line of code.
-   Return breakpoint number or 0 if none.

-   Called only if we know there is a breakpoint at this location.
-Returns the breakpoint that was triggered and a flag that indicates if it is ok to delete a temporary breakpoint.
+   Return a tuple of the breakpoint and a boolean that indicates if it is ok to delete a temporary breakpoint.
+Return ``(None, None)`` if there is no matching breakpoint.

 .. function:: set_trace()

-   Starts debugging with a :class:`Bdb` instance from caller's frame.
+   Start debugging with a :class:`Bdb` instance from caller's frame.